VeeamHub/powershell/BR-LightWeightReporting/README.md

 - use veeam one if you want complete reportings
 - use veeam vspc if you have a complex multitenant environment where you want to monitor everything centrally

-This is only created for 2 special use case:
+This is only created for 2 special use case (in fact this are the 2 use cases that inspired me):
 - secure environments where the means of transfering data is limited to certain protocol (email, ftp, ..)
-- super low bandwidth where every byte counts and you want to have full control on how much reporting is done (in fact this are the 2 use cases that inspired me)
+- super low bandwidth where every byte counts and you want to have full control on how much reporting is done

 ## How it works